Australian Capital Territory

 BSc, Grad Dip Dietetics, PhD, APD AN

-Areas of Interest: Metabolic syndrome, diabetes and pre-diabetes, overweight and obesity, food allergy and intolerance, food law.
+Areas of Interest: Metabolic syndrome, diabetes and pre-diabetes, overweight and obesity, food allergy and intolerance, carbohydrates (sugars, starches and maltodextrins), and food law (e.g., labelling).

 Dr Kellie Bilinski